zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 Analyze your customer’s needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer.
 2. Read all of the directions for steps 1–3 in the Student guide.
-3. As a table team, review the following customer case study.
+3. As a table team, review the following customer case study

 ### Customer situation